j2cunningham/StateFarmMLE_Lew/README.md

 1. Execute `python api.py` in a terminal
 2. In another terminal you can run `sh run_pred_200_times.sh`.
 This calls the API 200 times and feeds the API with data and makes a prediction.

 The model Flask API was then wrapped in Docker.
-You can find this is `docker` sub-directory.
+You can find this in the `docker` sub-directory.
 First make sure you have Docker running in the background.
-In a terminal, simply run the `run_api.sh` file.
+In a terminal, simply run `run_api.sh` .

-**CAUTION!!!!** If you currently have Docker images that your Docker server and want to keep them, simply remove the `docker system prune -a` line from the `run_api.sh` file.
+**CAUTION!!!!** If you currently have Docker images in your Docker server and want to keep them, simply remove the `docker system prune -a` line from the `run_api.sh` file.

 I am unable to get a prediction from the Docker image when using